Ian-Miller/tic-tac-toe/README.md

 ![Game preview](preview.jpeg)
 *Note: If preview.en.jpeg exists, it will be displayed instead*

+## Online Game

+You can play the game online at: [https://ian-miller.github.io/tic-tac-toe/](https://ian-miller.github.io/tic-tac-toe/)

 ## Project Introduction

 This is a Tic-Tac-Toe game implemented using the Monte Carlo Tree Search (MCTS) algorithm.